Jacky Ickx: Endurance racing career

-From 1976 on, he was a factory driver for Porsche and their new turbocharged race cars, the 935 and especially the 936 sports car, which he drove to wins in Le Mans three times.
+From 1976 on, Ickx was a factory driver for Porsche and their new turbocharged race cars, the 935 and especially the 936 sports car, which he drove to wins in Le Mans three times.
 These drives, as well as the losing effort in 1978, often in the rain and at night, were some of the finest ever.
 Ickx considers the 1977 24 Hours of Le Mans race to be his favourite win of all time.
 Retiring earlier on in another Porsche 936, which he shared with Henri Pescarolo, the team transferred him to the car of Jürgen Barth and Hurley Haywood which was in 42nd place.
 Ickx made up for lost laps to lead the race by early morning, but suffered a mechanical problem which forced the car to pit.
 The mechanics resolved the issue by switching off one cylinder, and Ickx went on to win the race.
 The win in 1982 came with the new and superior Porsche 956 model, though, which carried him to two titles as world champion of endurance racing, in 1982 and 1983.

 In 1983, Ickx was the team leader at Porsche, but a new teammate was faster than he was: young German Stefan Bellof set new lap records at the Nürburgring in the last ever sports car race held on the original configuration of Ickx's favourite track.
 As it turned out, Ickx and Bellof would become involved in controversial events later on.

 In 1984, Ickx acted as Formula One race director in Monaco.
 He stopped the race before half distance due to heavy rain, just as leader Alain Prost was being caught by a young Ayrton Senna and Bellof.
 Prost thus won the race but was awarded only half the points for a win (4.5); the Frenchman subsequently lost the 1984 World Championship to McLaren team-mate Niki Lauda by half a point.